Techdread/image-no-scale/README.md

 ## Usage

 1. Click the file input to select an image
-2. View both the original and processed versions side by side
+2. View both the original and processed versions in the 2D canvases:
+   - Left canvas: Stretched original image
+   - Right canvas: Aspect ratio maintained image

+3. Explore the 3D visualization below:
+   - Left cube shows the original image on all faces
+   - Right cube shows the processed image on all faces
+   - Both cubes auto-rotate for better visualization
+   - Interact with each cube independently:
+     * Click and drag to rotate
+     * Use mouse wheel to zoom
+     * Right-click and drag to pan

-3. Click "Save Processed Image" to download the processed image as PNG
+4. Click "Save Processed Image" to download the processed version as PNG

 ## Features in Detail